gep13/gep13/input/blog/sessions-that-i-have-submitted-for-ddd-north-2012.md

 Title: Sessions that I have submitted for DDD North 2012
 Published: 18/8/2012
 Tags:
-- Caliburn.Micro
+- caliburn.micro
-- DDD North
+- ddd north
-- Events
+- events
-- Nuget
+- nuget
-- Sessions
+- sessions
-- Speaking
+- speaking
-- StyleCop
+- stylecop
 ---

 Hot on the heels of [DDD South West](http://www.gep13.co.uk/blog/my-impressions-of-dddsw-4), it is now almost time for [DDD North](http://developerdeveloperdeveloper.com/north2/Default.aspx).
 All of the proposed sessions have been submitted, and it is now time for the community to vote for which sessions they would like to see.